valancej/documentation/_pro/continuous-deployment/azure-container-service.md

 To deploy to the Azure Container Service, you will need to add the following values to your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you encrypt and include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):

-- `AZURE_USERNAME` - Your username of the Admin user of the registry
+- `AZURE_USERNAME` - Your Azure username
-- `AZURE_PASSWORD` - The password associated with the above admin user
+- `AZURE_PASSWORD` - The password associated with your Azure user
 - `AZURE_REGISTRY` - The URL of the registry you want to access (in the form of NAME.azurecr.io)

 These variables will be set on the [Azure deployment container](https://github.com/codeship-library/azure-utilities), which you can read more about below.
 This deployment container will use the environment variables as part of the authentication required by the Azure Container Service when you run your deployment commands.